Philosophy at UIC

 The UIC philosophy department actively participates in The Chicago Area Consortium in German Philosophy.
 In addition to Sam Fleischacker, and Daniel Sutherland at UIC, the Consortium includes faculty from DePaul, Loyola, Marquette, University of Chicago, Northwestern, Purdue, Notre Dame, University of Wisconsin-Milwaukee, and Wheaton College.
 The Consortium brings together scholars interested in German Philosophy for regular colloquia and reading groups in the greater Chicago Area.

 The Laboratory of Integrative Neuroscience (LIN), located in the UIC College of Liberal Arts and Sciences, is an excellent resource for graduate students working in philosophy of mind.
 The LIN is composed of faculty and students from the Departments of Biological Sciences, Chemistry, Psychology, and Philosophy.
 The mission of the LIN is to promote research, teaching, and all forms of scholarship on nervous systems and behavior.
 The LIN offers an extensive curriculum of neuroscience-related training at both the undergraduate and graduate levels.

 Our colloquium series and our biennial Irving Thalberg Memorial Lecture make for an active program of invited speakers.
 See our calendar for more information.

-Students interested in applying to any graduate program in philosophy should consult the American Philosophical Assocation's Data on Philosophy as a Profession.
+Students interested in applying to any graduate program in philosophy should consult the American Philosophical Assocation’s Data and Information on the Field of Philosophy.
 For more information on application and admission to the UIC graduate program in philosophy, see Admissions.
 For information on financial aid for UIC graduate students in philosophy, see Funding.

 Information on tuition and fees for graduate students is available online.